PKuravskyi/PetPythonPlaywright/README.md

 > - Tests paths should be relative to the `tests/` folder.

 5. Press **"Run workflow"** and wait for it to finish.
-6. Test results and Allure reports will be uploaded as artifacts.
+6. Allure reports will be uploaded as artifacts.

 ### How to start Jenkins UI: